-The vision pipeline provides a generalised image processing module.
+The vision pipeline provides a generalized image processing module.
 The pipeline is designed to reduce computational overhead by only processing frames that contain objects of interest.
-The modular plug and play approach allows for easy expansion of the core functions enabling research and development of new perception methods.
-The pipeline consists of object and human pose detection, object annotation including position within the map, size, shape and colour and person recognition.
-Specific vision functions such as bag handle detection can draw from the data generated by the pipeline.
+The modular plug-and-play approach allows for easy expansion of the core functions enabling research and development of new perception methods.
+The pipeline consists of object and human pose detection, object annotation including position within the map, size, shape, colour, and person recognition.
+Specific vision functions such as bag handle detection or empty seat checker can draw from the data generated by the pipeline.
+Ultralytic's YOLOv10 is used in our vision pipeline to handle object and human pose estimation.
+The Ultralytics framework provides seamless deployment capability and enable us to swap to newer YOLO models if appropriate.